mozilla-it/terraform-modules/aws/eks/README.md

  - `metrics-server` - metrics server we all know and love
  - `cluster-autoscaler` - Cluster autoscaler
  - `reloader` - Reloads a deployment when you update a configmap or secret
+ - `sealed-secrets` - A controller that enables you check in secrets in git and the controller decrypts secrets
+ - `flux` - This is an optional package and installs the flux package
  - `helm-operator` - This is an optional package and installs the flux helm operator

 ## Usage